dawaltconley/portfolio/src/content/posts/2023-11-25-tinacms-visual-editing-with-astro.md

 ## Pain points

 I'm going to limit my gripes here to issues that _specifically_ arise from using TinaCMS with Astro, and leave the rest to their respective GitHub issues.
+The majority of these come from the main feature that sets Astro apart from Next.js: its [island architecture](https://docs.astro.build/en/concepts/islands/).
+Tina, built with Next.js in mind, sometimes fails to account for this.

 ### Boilerplate